Persona 5 Royal header image

 Composer: Shōji Meguro

-Let me get the elephant out of the room quickly – I never finished Persona 5.
+Let me get the elephant out of the room quickly — I never finished Persona 5.
 I got three palaces in and stopped for some reason.
-That said, this is easily the version to play as it not only adds some fantastic new characters and locations but also fixes all of my complaints about the original release back in 2017.
+That said, this is easily the version to play, as it not only adds some fantastic new characters and locations but also fixes all of my complaints about the original release back in 2017.

 Joker, our protagonist — image captured by author

-Joker is caught escaping the Casino and then the game is told through flashbacks as he recalls his year up until that point and the adventures he has at both school and the metaverse as both Joker and his growing crew of ‘Phantom Thieves’ pull off a heist that changes the cognitions of criminals, causing them to admit to their horrible crimes.
+Joker is caught escaping the casino, and then the game is told through flashbacks as he recalls his year up until that point and the adventures he has at both school and in the metaverse, as both Joker and his growing crew of Phantom Thieves pull off a heist that changes the cognitions of criminals, causing them to admit to their horrible crimes.

 Yes, I do name characters after myself — image captured by author

 Your guns now refill their bullets after each battle instead of after leaving a dungeon, making them a clutch move at times and an easy way to unload decent damage.
-It made me care to upgrade them and even customise them with various elemental effects when I could later in the game.
+It made me care to upgrade them and even customise them with various elemental effects later in the game.

 Showtime attack — image captured by author

-Kichijoji, a new location in Persona 5 Royal – image captured by author
+Kichijōji, a new location in Persona 5 Royal — image captured by author

-You still can’t do evening activities after leaving the metaverse without unlocking a special ability, but Morgana will no longer drive you up the wall as he tells you to go to sleep nearly every single night.
-This extra time given to you in Persona 5 Royal was super evident as I smashed through my books early in the game and levelled up my stats to max very early on in the game.
-I loved this as it made the game a lot less stressful and allowed me to max all but one confidant by the time I rolled credits without the help of any guides or strict day-to-day scheduling of tasks.
+You still can’t do evening activities after leaving the metaverse without unlocking a special ability, but Morgana will no longer drive you up the wall telling you to go to sleep nearly every single night.
+This extra time was super evident as I smashed through my books and maxed my stats very early.
+I loved this; it made the game a lot less stressful and allowed me to max all but one confidant by credits without guides or strict day-to-day schedules.

 Jose, the mysterious kid in a car inside Mementos — image captured by author